HenriquesLab/DL4MicEverywhere/docs/BASE_IMAGE_LOCKS.md

 commits the generated lock file.

 Existing pins are updated only through the workflow's explicit `refresh_existing` option.
-An intentional refresh updates the digests, commits the new lock, and dispatches the repository's full Docker-image rebuild workflow so the new base images are validated and published as a deliberate change rather than silently entering an old build recipe.
+An intentional refresh updates the digests and commits the new lock.
+It does **not** automatically republish images under their old version tags: published versioned Docker tags are treated as immutable.
+After a base-image refresh, update the appropriate DL4MicEverywhere/image version first so the publishing workflow generates a new Docker tag.

 ## Local commands